 A client is talking to the nurse and is expressing doubt about whether to take a drug that is advertised on television.
 The client does not believe that commercials for drugs tell the truth.
-The nurse's response is based on what understanding?
+Which rationale will the nurse use when responding to the client?

-- 1. Advertisements are not legally binding and can be misleading. - 2.
-All drugs must be advertised in media to inform the public. - 3.
-Manufacturers have some ability to change things when advertising drugs. - 4.
-False claims of a drug's therapeutic effect are prohibited by law.
+1. Advertisements are not legally binding and can be misleading.

+2. All drugs must be advertised in media to inform the public.

+3. Manufacturers have some ability to change things when advertising drugs.

+4. False claims of a drug's therapeutic effect are prohibited by law.